The Lambda Factor: Music

+Reception

+TV Zone gave the episode a favourable review, calling it "hugely enjoyable" and "a cut above the usual [Space: 1999] second season fare".
+It praised Landau's performance and the story's "well devised set pieces".

 Novelisation

 The episode was adapted in the fourth Year Two Space: 1999 novel The Psychomorph by Michael Butterworth published in 1977.
 The author would give the story a new antagonist: a massive non-corporeal space amoeba.
 The sentient amoeba required a massive influx of radiation in order to survive.
 It would manipulate the Alphans with the lambda-wave effect to provide the explosion that would be its salvation.
-Butterworth added a line where Koenig's return to Command Centre interrupts Carolyn Powell from ordering the meltdown of the Moonbase nuclear reactors.
+Butterworth added a line where Koenig's return to Command Center interrupts Carolyn Powell from ordering the meltdown of the Moonbase nuclear reactors.